Information icon-info-circle How to get to Yen Bai Weather icon-sun-o Accommodation Interesting places icon-search-plus Map

 Mountain ranges and beautiful valleys with rice terraces and fields.

-Beautiful scenery and landscapes can be seen mainly at the Mu Cang Chai and Nghia Lo town.
+- Beautiful scenery and landscapes can be seen mainly at the Mu Cang Chai and Nghia Lo town, also between these 2 cities.
 In Nghia Lo and Mu Cang Chai, you can see the second largest rice fields in northern Vietnam.
 In autumn / fall, the rice paddies start changing into a yellow-gold colour.
 The Harvest runs from September until the end of October.
 These fields are recognised as a national scenic site as well as the unique cultural identity of the Hmong ethnic group.

 Suoi Giang – the place where hundreds of year old special tea grows.

 - The area is also surrounded by small villages and wooden houses of the Thai and Hmong ethnic people.
 The town also holds a general market where you can buy almost anything.
 You can visit the area near the village of Suoi Giang, where you can see the tea trees which are 100-400 of years old.
 Local people of the area call this tea “medicinal tea“ (Zie Sua) and believe that it has curative properties .

 - The altitude is approximately 1,500 – 2,200 meters above sea level, and there is a mild climate with an average annual temperature of 20 °C. Suoi Giang is only about 15 km from Nghia Lo and you can travel by motorbike

 Mu Cang Chai area offers several amazing viewpoints from the rice terraces.